Sant720/sandwich/content/docs/extras/potential.md

 Including photographs of:

-- The ingredients
+ - The ingredients.
-- Bread preparation steps
+ - Bread preparation steps.
-- Intermediate stages of assembly
+ - Intermediate stages of assembly.
-- The final sandwich
+ - The final sandwich.

 This would make the guide more visually intuitive and beginner-friendly.

 ---

-## Tutorial videos and gifs
+## Tutorial videos and GIFs

-Short-form videos or gifs could bring the assembly steps to life.
+Short-form videos or GIFs could bring the assembly steps to life.
 Examples include:

-- Hollowing the ciabatta
+ - Hollowing the ciabatta.
-- Shingling turkey slices
+ - Shingling turkey slices.
-- Aligning kimchi with the bread trench
+ - Aligning kimchi with the bread trench.
-- Pressing and wrapping the final sandwich
+ - Pressing and wrapping the final sandwich.

 A full step-by-step assembly video would be especially valuable for visual learners.